AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 ```

 ## Use Custom Operation
-After you create necessary classes, you can use itu with AccelByte Sdk.
+After you create the necessary classes, you can use them with the AccelByte SDK.
 ```csharp
 using AccelByte.Sdk.Core;
 using AccelByte.Sdk.Api;